Lorde: Musical styles and songwriting

-Public image and influence
+Public image and impact

-Lorde is known for her unchoreographed dancing onstage, which has polarised audiences.
+Lorde is known for her unchoreographed dancing onstage.

 Lorde's stage name illustrates her fascination with "royals and aristocracy"; she added an "e" after the name Lord, which she felt was too masculine, to make it more feminine.
 She described her public image as something that "naturally" came to her and was identical to her real-life personality.
 Lorde identifies as a feminist.
 The New Zealand Herald opined that her feminist ideology was different from her contemporaries due to Lorde's lack of interest in sexualised performances.
 She proclaimed herself in an interview with V magazine as a "hugely sex-positive person", saying, "I have nothing against anyone getting naked. ...
 I just don't think it really would complement my music in any way or help me tell a story any better".

 Critical reception of Lorde is generally positive, with praise concentrated on her maturity both musically and lyrically.
 The New York Times called her "the pop prodigy" who was not conformed to boundaries and always sought experimentation.
 Billboard recognised Lorde as a spokesperson for a "female rock resurgence" by introducing her works to rock and alternative radio, which had seen a traditional male dominance.
 The publication also named her the "New Queen of Alternative" in a 2013 cover story.
 Journalist Robert Christgau was less enthusiastic towards Lorde's styles, labelling the singer as "a pop property" that was indistinguishable from other mainstream artists.